* Updated for 2019

 Getting control of the buy box is a crucial component of getting sales through Amazon FBA.
 Some aspects of who controls the buy box are a mystery, but having a positive feedback score is known to be one important factor.
 Having a high number of positive feedbacks and limiting your number of negatives will help you gain the buy box more often.
 Feedback Genius is a simple way to automate contacting buyers after a sale in order to limit your negatives and increase your positives.
 Feedback Genius also alerts you when a negative feedback is received so that you can quickly and appropriately handle it.

 I wish I had started using Feedback Genius from the very beginning of my Amazon FBA business.
-If you sign up through our Full-Time FBA link, you can get 2 months of Feedback Genius for free, along with a bonus of 500 free email messages.
-Two months and 500 messages will go a long way towards boosting your feedback score!
+If you sign up through our Full-Time FBA link, you can get 2 months of Feedback Genius for free.
+Two months of Feedback Genius will go a long way towards boosting your feedback score!

 Using Feedback Genius requires a Pro Merchant account, so go back up to #1 in this list and sign up for that account if you haven’t already!